 Beyond the cash and quality elements, many homeowners simply don’t want to deal with the uncertainty and risk.
 Horror story after horror story characterizes the business of DIY home flipping, which deters many buyers from even considering it.

-Why sell to Sundae
+Why sell with Sundae

 Sundae isn’t the only way that buyer’s and seller’s can overcome challenges presented by the national housing shortage.
 However, it is a potentially profitable option for many.